Shout! Studios: History

 By 2007, classic TV on DVD was a major focus, with season sets of Blossom McHale's Navy and Ironside, an authorized collection of The Adventures of Ozzie and Harriet, and themed and actor-specific editions of Inside the Actors Studio hitting shelves.
 Meanwhile, they also started releasing Mickey Hart's catalogs.

 In March 2008, Shout! bought the Hightone Records catalog and added artists Tom Russell, Joe Ely, and Rosie Flores to its brand.
 At the same time, the company was ramping up its place as a children's animation destination and continuing with a TV on DVD schedule.
 It took over the Mystery Science Theater 3000 DVD series and released a 20th Anniversary set and have continued to put out box sets of episodes never before released on DVD.

-In 2009, Shout! reached another milestone when it struck a deal with children's TV producers Hasbro, releasing the original Transformers and G.I.
+In 2009, Shout! reached another milestone when it struck a deal with toy and board game company Hasbro, releasing the original Transformers and G.I.
 Joe animated-series box sets.
 That same year, it released the first My Little Pony DVD, My Little Pony: Twinkle Wish Collection.
 Shout! continued to release several Hasbro properties, including the series My Little Pony: Friendship is Magic, until January 1, 2019, when it released its last DVD for that series, Hearts and Hooves.

 In 2011, Shout!
-Factory made another landmark deal when they struck a deal with Nickelodeon to release the live action sitcom Hey Dude and the animated Nicktoons Rocko's Modern Life, Aaahh!!!
+Factory made another landmark deal when they struck a deal with Nickelodeon to release the live-action sitcom Hey Dude and the animated Nicktoons Rocko's Modern Life, Aaahh!!!
 Real Monsters, Hey Arnold!, The Angry Beavers, CatDog, The Wild Thornberrys, The Adventures of Jimmy Neutron, Boy Genius, and Danny Phantom.

 In May 2012, Shout!
-Factory signed an agreement with Saban Capital Group to distribute the Beetleborgs, Ninja Turtles: The Next Mutation, Power Rangers and VR Troopers catalogs.
+Factory signed an agreement with Saban Brands to distribute the Beetleborgs, Ninja Turtles: The Next Mutation, Power Rangers and VR Troopers catalogs in North America.
 It also started releasing titles by Marvel (Super Hero Squad Show, Marvel Knights).
 In the same month, the company acquired Oregon-based home entertainment company Timeless Media Group, adding more programs to its expanding catalog, such as The Red Skelton Show, Peter Gunn, The Gene Autry Show, The Virginian, Wagon Train, Laramie, and The Roy Rogers Show, among others.

 In June 2012, Shout!
 Factory announced a horror label called Scream Factory, specializing in classic and cult horror films on discs such as Halloween II, Halloween III: Season of the Witch, They Live, The Howling, Lifeforce, Deadly Eyes, and others.
 The horror titles, both new and old, were licensed from major studios such as MGM, Fox, and Universal.
 In mid-June 2012, Shout! and Fred Seibert acquired Video Time Machine, a year and genre media-based iOS app, from Original Victories Inc.

 In July 2013, Shout!
 Factory acquired the U.S. and Canadian distribution rights to the ITC Entertainment library as part of a deal with ITV Studios Global Entertainment.